mabinahmad/mabinahmad/README.md

 ### Hi there 👋

-I'm Muhammad, a passionate developer currently working on a Classified Application using the MERN stack.
+I'm Muhammad, a passionate developer currently working on a Food Delivery Application using the MERN stack.
 Welcome to my GitHub profile!

 ## About Me